-- Interactive command line, when some server launches an unauthorized error, the Conan client will ask for user/password interactively and retry. - With the conan remote login command, authentication can be done with argument passing, or interactively. - With the environment variables CONAN LOGIN USERNAME for all remotes (CONAN_LOGIN_USERNAME{REMOTE} for individual and CONAN_PASSWORD an remote) (CONAN_PASSWORD{REMOTE} for an individual remote), Conan will not request interactively in the command line when necessary, but will take the values from the environment variables as if they were provided by the user. - With a credentials.json file put in the Conan cache.
+- Interactive command line, when some server launches an unauthorized error, the Conan client will ask for user/password interactively and retry. - With the conan remote login command, authentication can be done with argument passing, or interactively. - With the environment variables CONAN_LOGIN_USERNAME for all remotes (CONAN_LOGIN_USERNAME{REMOTE} individual CONAN_PASSWORD for remote) and an (CONAN_PASSWORD{REMOTE} for an individual remote), Conan will not request interactively in the command line when necessary, but will take the values from the environment variables as if they were provided by the user. - With a credentials.json file put in the Conan cache.